syao13/metalloprotein.CG/README.md

 Yao S, Flight RM, Rouchka EC, Moseley HN.
 (2017) “Aberrant coordination geometries discovered in the most abundant metalloproteins.”
 Proteins: Structure, Function, and Bioinformatics, 85(5): 885-907

+If you use these scripts, please cite the above paper.

 ## Citation and Licensing

-Please see the individual packages for their license information, and the mainScripts/README.md and mainScripts/LICENSE for citing and license information of the metalloprotein analysis scripts.
+Please see the individual packages for their license information, and the mainScripts/README.md and LICENSE for citing and license information of the metalloprotein analysis scripts.

 ## Installation

-For a full script to full regenerate the data for the paper, including dependant packages, download the tarballed files at:
+This repository contains the main scripts for the analysis pipeline.
+For the whole package that can fully regenerate the data for the paper, including dependant packages, download the tarballed files at:

 https://figshare.com/articles/Five_metal_manuscript/4229297